 With no reviews and no ranking, getting sales is not easy - the hen and egg problem.
 Here are some strategies to get initial sales:

-Ranking depends on conversion.
+Ranking depends on sales and conversion.
 And conversion rates will only be decent after you reached a minimum number (this number depends on your niche and competition) of (positive) reviews.
 So as soon as you have reached the critical amount of reviews, you can engage in ranking strategies like:

 10. Get Exposure